-The tour of the Nile continues with Luxor, the Valley of the Kings, and the temples of Karnak and Luxor.
+We were on a tour of the Nile and went on to visit Luxor, the Valley of the Kings, and the temples of Karnak and Luxor.

 Friday 7.1.2005, The Nile – Luxor

 The Valley of the Kings

 We are mooring in Luxor until tomorrow when we will take the night train back to Cairo.
 According to the itinerary we would spread the sightseeing over two days, but it turned out to be a bit too cramped.
 In the end we had enough of temples and hieroglyphs.
 Especially my son.

 During the meals we share table with an Ecuadorian couple, he is a doctor and she is from Venezuela.
 Very nice, they love to dance tango, have eight cars, a horse and are overall hardly without a fortune.
 Well, well.

 We hastened off with not the best guide, Mohammed.
 First to the Valley of the Kings and three graves in the stone desert mountains, Seth I, Ramses II and III.
 Then we drove back around the bend to Queen Hapsetshut’s palace and at last the Colossi of Memnon.
 It was all a huge experience.
 Say no more!

 This fifth video in this series from Egypt is from the Valley of the Kings outside Luxor.
 Filming is not allowed inside the valley so the video contains some photographs from the valley and even inside some of the crypts.
 In addition comes scenes from Queen Hatshepsut’s mortuary temple complex not far from the Valley of the Kings, and from the statues called Colossi of Memnon standing guard on the the way from Luxor to the Necropolis.

 Temples in central Luxor